Landlord Best Practices

 9. If tenants or guests are parking on your lawn, install corral fencing to stop them.
 They are cheap, easy to install and improve the aesthetics of your home and the neighborhood.

 10. Provide up to date, functioning smoke detectors and carbon monoxide detectors.
-Replace batteries every year (tenants won’t replace them and often disable them).
+Replace batteries every year and leave extra batteries for students (tenants won’t replace them and often disable them).
 Replace smoke and CO detectors every 5 years.

 11. If you replace a refrigerator, do not provide an ice maker as they break and could leak.